ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/html/_sources/debug.rst.txt

    :figwidth: 90%
    :alt: Debug Steps

+   Figure 4

-However there are a number of other ways to interpret the byte values.
-You can open the Preferences window by selecting **Window** → **Preferences**.
+However there are a number of other ways to interpret byte values the information.
+You can open the Preferences window by selecting Window->Preferences (see Figure 5).
 Then you will be able to select the raw dump information.
 In this case I chose ASCII text so I can see the byte values interpreted as ASCII characters.